lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Lien Zhu.
-Currently, I am a Master of Engineering in Computer Science and Engineering student interested in computer security.
+Currently, I am a Master of Engineering in Computer Science and Engineering student researching computer security.

 # News